N5GEH/n5geh.services.controller/PIDControl/readme.md

 After that, you should create a file `PIDControl/.env` and set up the environment variables there properly.
 An example of this file is already given as `PIDControl/.env.EXAMPLE`.

-Most importantly, you must set up the configuration files for the PID controller.
+Most importantly, you must set up the configuration files for the PID controller, especially the `id` and `type` of the controller entity, the input entity, and the command entity.
-Examples are provided in `n5geh.services.controller/config/pid`, i.e. `input.json`, `command.json`, `controller.json`.
+Examples are provided in `/n5geh.services.controller/config/pid`, i.e. `input.json`, `command.json`, `controller.json`.
 Since PID4FIWARE does not support extra output variables, the `output.json` can be left empty.

-> **NOTE:** For individual controllers, it is recommended to create a separate folder each time.
+> **NOTE:** Each individual controller instance should have its own config folder.
+The configuration files under ``pid`` are only an example.

 The following command can start the container and pass the configuration files to the container as docker volumes.